FeatureBaseDB/PythonGPT/README.md

 Select `view API keys` and then create a new API key.
 Copy this key and put it in the `config.py` file under the `openai_token` variable.

 ### Docker Install
-If you are security minded, running this project in a Docker container is the way to proceed safely.
+Running this project in a Docker container is required and you must agree to the disclaimer to use this code.

 Ensure the `config.py` file is created and contains the proper tokens and endpoints.
 Then, enter the following to build the Docker container: